Marvel Mangaverse: New Mangaverse: The Rings of Fate

 MJ as Spider-Woman (with Peter).
 Cover to New Mangaverse #1.
 Art by Tommy Ohtsuka.
 This image also appears on the cover of the novel sized New Mangaverse graphic novel which collects the entire miniseries.

 New Mangaverse: The Rings of Fate is the third sequel series to Volumes 1 and 2 of Marvel Mangaverse, and takes place some time after the events of Volume 2, Legend of the Spider-Clan, and X-Men: Ronin.
 Direct references are made to both Legend of the Spider-Clan and Mangaverse Volume 2, meaning that the series ignores the events of Spider-Man Family Featuring the Spider-Clan.
 The continuity of the story is later ignored in Spiderverse #2, which takes places after the events of the aforementioned single issue.
 This implies that the series is set in a separate universe adjacent to the original Mangaverse series or the Mangaverse Spider-Man series.

 In the story, The Hand makes their first appearance in the Mangaverse, being responsible for the deaths of approximately 99% of the superhuman population of the Mangaverse and armed with the Mandarin's rings.
 Elektra and Daredevil also make appearances; Elektra kills Daredevil before being killed by Carol Danvers, who takes a costume and shield that once belonged to Captain America.

 Tony Stark returns and once again becomes Iron Man.
 He, along with Spider-Man, Spider-Woman, Black Cat, Wolverine, Iron Man, the Human Torch, and the new Captain America, form a new group of Avengers and battle and defeat the Hand, along with a mind-controlled Sharon Carter.
 At the end of the series, the Black Cat is revealed to have been working alongside Nick Fury, who is implied to have orchestrated the decimation of the super-powered population.
 However, whether she is truly loyal to Fury or if he is actually Fury, who is assumed to be dead, is not confirmed.

 New Mangaverse, though left open-ended, appears to have been intended as the finale for the Marvel Mangaverse, as most of its superhuman population was killed.

+Mangaverse (revival series)

+In 2026, Marvel Mangaverse was revived for its 25th anniversary, with five one-shots being published throughout September.